However, depending on the school, there is a common or separate standard score for each method and each combination.

 Similarly, the University of Information Technology (Ho Chi Minh City National University) does not convert the admission scores of each candidate to a common scale.
 The school applies the percentile method based on the conversion framework announced by Ho Chi Minh City National University and the Ministry of Education and Training, combined with the student's academic results in previous years and the candidate's admission registration status to calculate the benchmark score in 2025.
 According to the school representative, this method is to ensure that the admission scores between the methods are equivalent according to percentile and the level of meeting the input requirements of each major.

 On the contrary, Associate Professor - Doctor Bui Quang Hung, Deputy Director of Ho Chi Minh City University of Economics, said that this unit plans to announce a common standard score for admission methods and combinations.
 Previously, the school announced the conversion framework for admission scores of other methods according to high school graduation exam scores.
 For example, a candidate with a capacity assessment test score of 950 points is converted to the equivalent of the graduation exam score at 25.51 points.
 With this method, the school converts the admission scores of each candidate to a common scale.
-Currently, the university posts on the school website a conversion tool equivalent to the admission score, integrating bonus points and priority points according to the school's admission regulations.
+Currently, this University posts on the school website a conversion tool equivalent to the admission score, integrating bonus points and priority points according to the school's admission regulations.
 On this page, candidates enter the score parameters according to each method to immediately know the admission score results after converting to the equivalent of the high school graduation exam score.

 The benchmark scores for the high school graduation exam will be announced based on the deviation of each subject group to ensure fairness among candidates.